 - married or co-habiting with a partner, with a total annual (gross pre-tax) household income of less than £35,000 and personal savings (jointly or individually) of less than £5,000.

 Curtis Brown Creative offers places on our courses on the basis of proven writing ability.
 We ask applicants to send us the first 3,000 words of a novel in progress, with a one page synopsis, and to fill out our application form.
-Please note that those with the financial means to attend our courses should not apply to the scholarship.
+Please note that those with the financial means to attend our courses should not apply to this scholarship.

-The HW Fisher Scholarship will be awarded to the applicant whose submission material shows the greatest potential and promise in our view.
+The HW Fisher Novel-Writing Scholarship will be awarded to the applicant whose submission material shows the greatest potential and promise in our view.
 The decision will be made by the Curtis Brown Creative team.

 - With respect to the earnings thresholds set out in our eligibility section: for salaried applicants, your current salary at date of application must be under the threshold.
 For self-employed applicants, your gross pre-tax profits (average figure for the last two financial years) must be under the threshold.
 State benefits such as jobseeker’s allowance should be counted as income.